AutoVLA: A Vision-Language-Action Model for End-to-End Autonomous Driving with Adaptive Reasoning and Reinforcement Fine-Tuning: Experiment Details

 \subsection{Model Training}

 Our primary base model is trained on the mixed training set of the nuPlan and nuScenes datasets.
 The ego state contains the vehicle's current velocity and acceleration.
-For the Waymo end-to-end driving test, we further fine-tune this base model using the Waymo E2E driving dataset.
+For the test on the Waymo end-to-end driving dataset, we further fine-tune this base model using the Waymo end-to-end driving dataset.
 For the model trained on Waymo, the ego vehicle's state encompasses current acceleration and a 4-second history of vehicle positions and velocities.
 For closed-loop simulation testing, we train a separate model using data preprocessed from the CARLA Garage dataset and DriveLM-CARLA annotations.
 This model is trained with single-view inputs instead of the multi-view setup used in the primary model, and we use a large resolution for the input images (with $28 \times 28 \times 384$ pixels).